ATGardner/atgardner.github.com/_posts/2014-08-03-day-114-ashland-to-hyatt-lake-campground.markdown

 I made a short break about 4.5 miles in, and then another one 4.5 miles later, at a nice spring.
 Just as I was planning to leave, Idan came over, filled his water, and went ahead.
 I waited for a few more minutes, just so I won't keep on hiking on his heels.
 After about 6 more miles, I crossed the famous highway 66.
 It was not exciting at all.
 I saw Idan going on from there, just as I got to the road.
 I made another stop shortly after.

-From there, the pct went on a little loop, with an old pct alternate option to cut the loop.
+From there, the PCT went on a little loop, with an old PCT alternate option to cut the loop.
 I went the long way.
 Didn't get to see any views, because of the haze in the air, from all the forest fires.
 Coming to the next spring, I didn't see any water.
 But I had enough on me to last until the end of the day.
 It was only 3 more easy miles.

 I wasn't sure if I want to enter the campground, 0.3 miles off trail, or keep on going to the nearby water source, and camp there.
 When I got to the road, I saw the campground was very organized, so I decided to check it out.
-Apparently, they have a special pct hikers' campsite, so I headed here.
+Apparently, they have a special PCT hikers' campsite, so I headed here.
 It's right by the showers and toilets, which also have electrical outlets.
 I washed up a bit, but skipped shower.
 I had one yesterday.

 Coming back to the campsite, after I filled up my water, I saw Wolf, Puss In Boots and Grock.
 They went over to the resort, about 1.4 miles down the road, to have dinner at the restaurant.
 Sadly, it closes at 16:00.
 So they walked back hungry.
 But they are staying here tonight.
 Puss In Boots just joined Wolf for three weeks, to hike Oregon with him.
 He is living in Portland.

 I wanted to leave my phone charging at the toilets for the night, but I have to keep it around, because it's my alarm clock now.
 Damn it.
 I will set the alarm for 6:00.
-I am going to hike 30 miles tomorrow, to get to the Fish Lake resort, and ask about that fire closure the pcta are warning people about.
+I am going to hike 30 miles tomorrow, to get to the Fish Lake resort, and ask about that fire closure the PCTA are warning people about.

-{% include image.html src="https://lh5.googleusercontent.com/-vQ7DL3rZvmA/U-LK0bY1_II/AAAAAAADQ-M/QfPDeWh_EUk/1407371217964.jpg cursor: pointer;" caption="Heading out, solo" %}
+{% include image.html src="https://lh5.googleusercontent.com/-vQ7DL3rZvmA/U-LK0bY1_II/AAAAAAADQ-M/QfPDeWh_EUk/1407371217964.jpg" caption="Heading out, solo" %}

-{% include image.html src="https://lh5.googleusercontent.com/-ldMkea3q6b4/U-LLKGESw3I/AAAAAAADQ-g/ZkQ4GMWzUGU/1407371239567.jpg cursor: pointer;" caption="Pilot rock, I think" %}
+{% include image.html src="https://lh5.googleusercontent.com/-ldMkea3q6b4/U-LLKGESw3I/AAAAAAADQ-g/ZkQ4GMWzUGU/1407371239567.jpg" caption="Pilot rock, I think" %}

-{% include image.html src="https://lh6.googleusercontent.com/-9kYifTNjnuk/U-LMr51k8oI/AAAAAAADQ-0/Pzdp4gUVnBs/1407371268375.jpg cursor: pointer;" caption="A dam" %}
+{% include image.html src="https://lh6.googleusercontent.com/-9kYifTNjnuk/U-LMr51k8oI/AAAAAAADQ-0/Pzdp4gUVnBs/1407371268375.jpg" caption="A dam" %}